aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 ./scripts/kbnauth     # listen :80 for production, ports defined at kbn_auth.conf
 ```

+Now you can login with init user/pass: "sri/secr3t". (this is the name of mojolicious creator)

 ## percentile panel

 Percentile is a great data analysis method.
 Elasticsearch add percentile aggregation support after version 1.1.0.
 But Kibana v3 use an outdate elastic.js which don't support aggergation!
 So I write this panel using native angularjs `$.http` api.